Uruguay: Etymology

-The country name of Uruguay derives from the namesake Río Uruguay, from the Indigenous Guaraní language.
-There are several interpretations, including "bird-river" ("the river of the uru, via Charruan, urú being a common noun of any wild fowl).
+The country of Uruguay takes its name from the Río Uruguay in the Indigenous Guaraní language.
+There are several interpretations, including "bird-river" ("the river of the uru", via Charruan, urú being a common noun for any wild fowl).
 The name could also refer to a river snail called uruguá (Pomella megastoma) that was plentiful across its shores.

 One of the most popular interpretations of the name was proposed by the renowned Uruguayan poet Juan Zorrilla de San Martín, "the river of painted birds"; this interpretation, although dubious, still holds an important cultural significance in the country.